 Meeting with IFEX and being a part of it has changed a lot in our relations with the world.
 Besides the direct support to our projects, IFEX gives us the possibility to contact freedom of expression activists on other continents, exchange experiences and support – even participate in – each other's activities.

 Şanar Yurdatapan is a writer, composer and spokesperson for the Initiative for Freedom of Expression-Turkey – a peaceful "movement of civil disobedience that is breaking anti-democratic rules."
 The award-winning activist was given a 15 month suspended sentence on 13 January 2017 for his one day guest editorship of Kurdish daily Özgür Gündem.
-He is currently on trial for his support of three other of the newspaper's temporary editors.
+In April 2018, 'terrorist propaganda' charges against him were dismissed.

 Şanar Yurdatapan is a writer, composer and spokesperson for the Initiative for Freedom of Expression-Turkey – a non-profit organisation with no executive committee and no legal structure that defines itself as a "a movement of civil disobedience that is breaking anti-democratic rules."
 The group has been a member of IFEX since 2007.